fbpx

 Click Here: The 5 Coolest Photography Spots in Greater Grand Forks

 This past May, a Grand Forks resident and UND graduate named Vincent Ledvina was written up in Newsweek for a stunning graduation photo he took on the night of the lunar eclipse.
 Vincent stands in the dead center of the photograph, with UND honors and regalia around his neck and a blood-red moon hanging above his head.
 Vincent, who I know outside of Newsweek, is an extremely accomplished photographer.
 But taking photos like Vincent isn’t as hard as you might think, and Grand Forks has a ton of great photo spots to develop (pun intended) your skills.
 All you need is a phone (and occasionally a friend) to start taking amazing photos this summer.
-Here are five places to go and five skills to practice.
+Here are five photography spots in Grand Forks and five skills to practice.

 Enter the Greenway from 3rd Ave SE in East Grand Forks